RobertTGreat/vile/README.md

-# Frosted Resale - Modern Marketplace
+# Vile - Modern Marketplace

 A beautiful, modern resale marketplace built with Next.js, Supabase, and a stunning frosted glass UI design.